 Keeping it tidy and reliable

 Patch cables get pulled and bent constantly, so coil them loosely and store them hung rather than knotted.
-If a connection crackles when you wiggle it, retire the cable.
-Our guide on when to replace studio cables and the home studio setup hub cover keeping a cable-heavy rig manageable.
+If a connection crackles when you wiggle it, retire the cable, and if that crackle turns up in your recordings our guide on fixing crackling and popping audio helps you trace it.
+Our guide on when to replace studio cables, a tidy cable-management routine, and the home studio setup hub cover keeping a cable-heavy rig manageable.

 Frequently asked questions